xebialabs/xl-docker-images/docs/environment-variables.md

 - example: "xl_P@ssw0rd01"

 ##### `XL_METRICS_ENABLED`
 - Flag to expose internal and system metrics over Java Management Extensions (JMX).
-This is to enable the use of a monitoring systems that can read JMX data, with XL Products.
+This is to enable the use of monitoring systems that can read JMX data, with XL Products.
 - possible values: "true","false"
 - default value: "false"